 Only if you come to an agreement.
 While there have been cases that turned on this question, generally, if you enter into a signed agreement, the court will likely enforce it.
 Of course, you can always ask to have any agreement reviewed by your attorney before you sign it.
 If you don’t come to an agreement, not only is everything in the mediation discussions not binding, it can’t even be admitted into evidence in court.
 This rule is to assure the participants they are safe to make suggestions and brainstorm ideas without fearing they will be held to them later, unless they are signed.

 How long will mediation take and what will it cost?

 Most mediations take much less time than most people think.
-At The Harris Law firm, the average mediation for a typical divorce takes between two and five hours.
+At the Cordova Law Firm, LLP, the average mediation for a typical divorce takes between two and five hours.
 This may be done at one time, or it may be divided over several sessions.
 This does not include any time necessary to prepare the agreement or develop any other paperwork that may be necessary.
 Such paperwork may require additional time by the mediator.
 The cost will depend on how long the mediation takes and, if there is paperwork, how complex the case is.
 Generally the charges for the mediation are for the mediator, which is the cost of a single attorney, and the cost of the paperwork, which may involve both paralegal and mediator time.
 A major advantage is that this cost is usually divided between the parties, and is less than if each party were to hire his or her own attorney to do the negotiating.